PagerDuty/pdpyras/sphinx/source/user_guide.rst

         print(user['id'], user['email'], user['name'])

-**Pagination with query parameters:** set the ``params`` keyword argument, which is converted to URL query parameters by Requests_:
+**Pagination with query parameters:** set the ``params`` keyword argument, which is converted to URL query parameters by HTTPX_:

 .. code-block:: python